HTTP status codes: Get it right or lose revenue

 Again, 302 redirects are well known in SEO circles for being the antichrist – but this doesn’t mean that your average sysadmin or web programmer knows.
 Google and Bing have always had issues with handling and interpreting 302 “Temporary” redirects, especially Google (despite what they say).

-Even if you’ve gone through your website with a fine tooth-comb and changed all 302 redirects to 301 “Permanent” redirects, there’s always one which comes back and bites you on the arse – as MoneySupermarket.com discovered with this newsletter tracking link:
+Even if you’ve gone through your website with a fine tooth comb and changed all 302 redirects to 301 “Permanent” redirects, there’s always one which comes back and bites you on the arse – as MoneySupermarket.com discovered with this newsletter tracking link:

 A very lucrative #3 ranking for the search term [broadband] on Google.co.uk was hijacked by MoneySupermarket’s own email tracking software.
 In this case, Google found a number of aged internal and external links pointing to this tracking URL which 302s to the (previously ranking) Broadband page.
 Rather than treating this redirect like a 301 and only indexing / passing juice to the destination page, Google bizarrely decided that the tracking URL must be the one to display.